This section of the website contains some

 I started looking at a menu from a nearby

-Indian restaurant that delivers - no matter how much the order.
+Indian restaurant that delivers - no matter

 Which, in fairness, is always over a tenner,